INsig2/Memory-forenscis/README.md

-# How to create a custom Windows X Volatility 2 profile
+# How to create a custom Windows Volatility 2 profile

 This is a tutorial that will explain how to create a custom Volatility 2 profile for ANY version of Windows, including the latest version of Win 11 22H2.
 Unless things change drastically, the process should work for future versions as well.